NullifyDev/Sphere/README.md

 <br><br>

 ### Support
-Any operating systems that support LLVM and `clang` will be immediately supported.
+Any operating systems supported by LLVM and `clang` will immediately be supported.

 ### Platform Support
  - [ ] Freestanding